myty/AndcultureCode.JavaScript.Website/src/pages/case-studies/kids-discover.md

   - illustration
 metaTitle: Kids Discover case study | andculture
 metaDescription: A case study for andculture and Kids Discover's online learning platform
+socialDescription: >
-socialDescription: Cool, rewarding, and fun: That's what happened when Kids Discover partnered with andculture to transform the way students experience science and social studies magazines in the classroom.
-"Boring" isn't in our vocabulary.
+  'Cool, rewarding, and fun: That's what happened when Kids Discover partnered with andculture to transform the way students experience science and social studies magazines in the classroom.
+"Boring" isn't in our vocabulary.'
 ---